MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VIII-Office-Special-Counsel/part-1800-Filing-Complaints-Allegations/section-1800.1.md

 ##### § 1800.1 Filing complaints of prohibited personnel practices or other prohibited activities. #####

-Link to an amendment published at 82 FR 26740, June 9, 2017.This amendment was delayed indefinitely at 82 FR 32447, July 14, 2017.
+Link to an amendment published at 82 FR 26740, June 9, 2017.This amendment was delayed indefinitely at 82 FR 32447, July 14, 2017.Link to an amendment published at 84 FR 35524, July 24, 2019.

 (a) *Prohibited personnel practices.* The Office of Special Counsel (OSC) has investigative jurisdiction over the following prohibited personnel practices committed against current or former Federal employees and applicants for Federal employment: